Siradio7/simple-react-render-tracker/README.md

 }

 // Using the HOC
-import { withRenderTracker } from 'react-render-tracker';
+import { withRenderTracker } from 'simple-react-render-tracker';

 function MyComponent(props) {
   return <div>{props.content}</div>;